Erhesvara/Word-Guessing-Game/README.md

 This project demonstrates a counting of words using the python console interaction.

 Feature:
-* Counts the number of words entered by the user
+* Allows users to guess words
 * Determines the word count of a given sentence

 ### Built With